venktesh22/aoc-attempts/README.md

 ---

 ## Advent of Code 2023
-I have solved some of these, but yet to include the attempts on Github.
+I have solved some of these in a different notebook, but yet to include the attempts on Github.

 | Day | Part 1 | Part 2 | Notes                           |
 |-----|--------|--------|---------------------------------|